Tchan0/Test_Kos_Codespace/README.md

   * add a ".devcontainer" folder, with
     * at least a "devcontainer.json" file,
     * (optionally, a Dockerfile if you want to specify your commands to build a container, instead of using a pre-built Docker image)
+  * Tip: when launching your codespace for a 2nd time, be sure to do a git pull at the start inside your codespace to be in line with your repo, it will save you some problems.

 # Thanks:
 * To Kazade for [providing the Docker image](https://hub.docker.com/r/kazade/dreamcast-sdk/) !